- A group opportunity. Invite your friends.

 Volunteers should be self-disciplined, responsible, enthusiastic, and patient.
 You should also be able to tolerate moderate insect levels, and hot weather (85-90F/30-33C).
 You must also be able to get along well with others in a remote field setting.

-- Requirements: Previous experience observing animals (captivity/wildlife), (2) appreciation for nature and wildlife
+- Qualifications: Previous experience observing animals (captivity/wildlife), (2) appreciation for nature and wildlife, (3) basic knowledge of Spanish (not required but useful)

 *A one-time processing fee of $30 will be added for all volunteers.